Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 • Sitecore Email Experience Manager: This allows you to create and manage highly customizable email campaigns that are personal and relevant to your customers.

-When moving to WordPress, you need to evaluate how you’ll map these modules to the new CMS.
+When moving to WordPress, you need to evaluate how you’ll map these modules to the new CMS, including planning for third party integrations to maintain all required features and external tool connections.

 Let’s say you want to continue using Salesforce for your customer relationship management and marketing campaigns.
 You can readily do so, as there are various ways to integrate your WordPress website with Salesforce based on your budget and data complexity, such as: